Table of Contents

 For some purposes, a simple electronic signature will be fine, but for more important documents, a secure digital signature is highly recommended.

 Signing a document from a desktop can attach a signature to a document for free.
-But if you need to sign digital documents on a regular basis or you’re just looking for something a little simpler, there are electronic signature services for your computer, tablet and smartphone that can make signing digital documents even easier.
+Can I Sign from a Desktop if you need to sign digital documents on a regular basis or you’re just looking for something a little simpler, there are electronic signature services for your computer, tablet and smartphone that can make signing digital documents even easier.

 CocoSign – The Best Way To Sign From a Desktop

-When signing a document using your computer, you need to abide by certain rules to ensure that the signature is legally binding.
+When signing a document using your computer, Can I Sign from a Desktop to abide by certain rules to ensure that the signature is legally binding.
 To do this, you can use a digital signature service such as CocoSign.

 CocoSign will allow you to sign a document without even having to put pen to paper.
 The process is as easy as sticking the image of a signature on a document or scribbling initials on a tablet.